dazsmith123/mihalismmh/README.md

 My main aim is to optimise the software, and with that comes the smarty templater, without change the template system, there's not much point going further I decided, and so it will take a bit longer than originally planned while I rewrite templates, but I will not give up on it.

+On a positive note, Mihalism now supports PDO prepared queries.

+And so far.

+Best,
 Daz